dekoza/mtgpl/docs/_sources/STX.rst.txt

    Ward |mana_2| (Whenever this creature becomes the target of a spell or ability an opponent controls, counter it unless that player pays |mana_2|.)

-:mtgtip:`Confront the Past<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/1/e1951763-be97-400c-aa95-6b101f47bddf.jpg?1616694148|https://scryfall.com/card/stx/67/confront-the-past?utm_source=api>`
+:mtgtip:`Confront the Past<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/1/e1951763-be97-400c-aa95-6b101f47bddf.jpg?1616839280|https://scryfall.com/card/stx/67/confront-the-past?utm_source=api>`
    Choose one —

-   • Return target planeswalker card with mana value X from your graveyard to the battlefield.
+   • Return target planeswalker card with mana value X or less from your graveyard to the battlefield.

    • Remove twice X loyalty counters from target planeswalker an opponent controls.